Consensys/doc.goquorum/docs/Reference/API-Methods.md

 * `initiator`: the contract extension initiator's Ethereum address

-* `recipient`: the new participant's Ethereum address - the participant will later need to approve the extension using this address
+* `recipient`: the new participant's Ethereum address - the participant must later approve the extension using this address

 * `recipientPtmKey`: the new participant's PTM public key